ojacques/SynthesiaKontrol/README.md

 ### Windows

-- Download the Windows package locally on your PC
+- Download the Windows package locally on your PC from [releases](https://github.com/ojacques/SynthesiaKontrol/releases/)
 - Extract in a new folder
 - Run SynthesiaKontrol